Les Dames de Salquenen

 Since Chantal Mounir-Glenz and Sarah Montani were already exploring the Salgesch area as little 'archaeologists' in kindergarten, this find has fascinated them.

 As part of the project, La Dame de Salquenen will be brought back to life through augmented reality (AR).
-Together with designers and researchers, she will be reconstructed and presented in the coming months.
-A preview of the project will be published in October 2024.
-The offical project will be shown in Salgesch in Mai 2025.
+Together with designers and researchers, she will be reconstructed and presented the 12th april 2025 in Salgesch, VS.

 Well-preserved hobnails (Schuhnägel) are visible under her leather shoes.
 Source: Antoinette Rast-Eicher